-28 The Premier Plan provides comprehensive, in-network only coverage.
-Employees are required 29 to make contributions to the cost of premiums for this coverage equal to 15% of the annual CE 30 rate for 2018, 2019, and 2020.
-For the years 2021 and 2022, the employee contribution will be 31 equal to 17% and 18% respectively of the annual CE rate as set each year.
-The member's 32 contributions are paid through regular pre-tax payroll deductions.
-Additional plan features of 33 the Premier Plan, including co-payment schedules, out-of-pocket maxima, pharmacy services 34 and mental health services are outline in the Summary of NYIT Medical Plans chart in Appendix 35 A of this document and the Summary Plan Description located on the NYIT website.
+The Premier Plan provides comprehensive, in-network only coverage.
+Effective January 1, 2023 employees are required to make contributions to the cost of premiums for this coverage equal to 18% of the annual CE rate as set each year.
+The employee's share of the premium contribution will be increased to 19% effective January 1, 2024 and to 20% effective January 1, 2025.
+The member's contributions are paid through regular pre-tax payroll deductions.
+Additional plan features of the Premier Plan, including co-payment schedules, deductibles, out-of-pocket maxima, pharmacy services and mental health services are outlined in the Summary of NYIT Medical Plans chart in Appendix A of this document and the Summary Plan Description located on the NYIT website.

-36 3) Out-Of-Network Plan
+3) Out-Of-Network Plan

-37The Out-of-Network Plan provides comprehensive, in and out-of-network coverage.
-Employees38who select the Choice Plus Out-of-Network plan are required to make contributions to the cost39of premiums for this coverage equal to 20% of the annual CE rate for the years 2018, 2019, and402020.
-During the years 2021 and 2022, the employee contribution will be equal to 25% of the

-1 annual CE rate as set each year.
-The member's contributions are paid through regular pre-tax 2 payroll deductions.
-This plan has an annual deductible for non-network benefits of \$800 per 3 covered person per calendar year, not to exceed \$1600 for all covered persons in a family.
-The 4 deductible applies to the covered expenses incurred by utilizing non-network providers that are 5 not in excess of "usual and customary" fees.
-Additional plan features of the Out-of-Network 6 Plan, including co-payment schedules, out-of-pocket maxima, pharmacy services and mental 7 health services are outline in the Summary of NYIT Medical Plans chart in Appendix A of this 8 document and the Summary Plan Description located on the NYIT website.
+The Out-of-Network Plan provides comprehensive, in and out-of-network coverage.
+Effective January 1, 2023, employees who select the Choice Plus Out-of-Network plan are required to make contributions to the cost of premiums for this coverage equal to 25% of the annual CE rate as set each year.
+The employee's share of the premium contribution will be increased to 26% effective January 1, 2024, and to 27.7% effective January 1, 2025.
+The member's contributions are paid through regular pre-tax payroll deductions.
+Additional plan features of the Out-of-Network Plan, including copayment schedules, deductibles, out-of-pocket maxima, pharmacy services and mental health services are outlined in the Summary of NYIT Medical Plans chart in Appendix A of this document and the Summary Plan Description located on the NYIT website.